 WB21 bank boss faces lawsuit by US regulator

 The US Securities and Exchange Commission (SEC) has revealed a civil lawsuit against Michael Gastauer, accusing him of aiding and abetting the fraudulent sale of $165 million worth of shares in microcap stocks.
+Gastauer denies having ever been accused of fraud.

 Gastauer is the CEO of WB21, a fintech that made news after the Brexit vote as it moved from London to Berlin, due to the UK’s legal uncertainty.

 Neither incident prevented Gastauer from bouncing back into polite society.
-In September 2016, he Wall Street Journal published his claim that he was moving WB21’s European headquarters from London to Berlin.
+In September 2016, the Wall Street Journal published his claim that he was moving WB21’s European headquarters from London to Berlin.
 Soon after, Gastauer made a splash in Germany.

 The firm’s marketing, alongside community-created posts in publications like Huffington Post, Business Insider and Forbes, and sponsored posts in many others, as the Financial Times revealed, led to a rise of its online presence.